greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/manager-customer-experience_1_1.md

 ---
-title: "Manager, Customer Experience"
+title: Manager, Customer Experience
-RoleName: "Manager, Customer Experience"
+RoleName: Manager, Customer Experience
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/manager-customer-experience_1_1/
+description: ''
+linkTitle: Manager, Customer Experience
+type: docs
 ---

 GitLab is a hyper growth company searching for people who are intelligent and agile with strong skills in technology, sales, business, communication and leadership.
 Desire to lead through change is a must.